useradchen/Gesture-Based-Music-Playback-with-Interactive-UI/README.md

 # Gesture-Based-Music-Playback-with-Interactive-UI
-Goal:Using Mediapipe Gestures to Play Music and Display Results in the UI
-# Using Mediapipe Gestures to Play Music and Display Results in the UI
+Goal: Using Mediapipe Gestures to Play Music and Display Results in the UI

 ## 📖 Introduction
 This project combines gesture recognition using MediaPipe and OpenCV with Arduino hardware to create a music control system.
 Hand gestures control music playback, track switching, and volume, with real-time feedback on an LED indicator, UI, and 1602 LCD.